-Tara Bitzan is the Life and Special Projects editor at the Echo Press.
+Tara Bitzan is editor of the Echo Press.
 She joined the company in 1991 as a news reporter.

-A lifelong resident of Douglas County, Tara graduated from Brandon High School.
-She attended Moorhead State University where she earned a bachelor of arts degree in mass communications and English with a minor in Scandinavian Studies.
+A lifelong resident of Douglas County, Tara graduated from Brandon High School and earned a bachelor of arts degree in mass communications and English with a minor in Scandinavian Studies from Moorhead State University.

 - Member for